MHKiT-Software/MHKiT-Python/README.md

 Documentation
 ------------------

-MHKiT-Python is part of the open-source marine renewable energy software on the MHKiT Code Hub.
+MHKiT-Python provides the marine renewable energy (MRE) community tools for data processing, visualization, quality control, resource assessment, and device performance.
 See the [MHKiT documentation](https://mhkit-software.github.io/MHKiT) for more information.

 Installation
 ------------------------
 MHKiT-Python requires Python (3.6 or 3.7) along with several Python package dependencies.
 MHKiT-Python can be installed from PyPI using the command ``pip install mhkit``.
 See [installation instructions](https://mhkit-software.github.io/MHKiT/installation.html) for more information.

 Copyright and license